CS 223 -- Random Processes and Algorithms

 Students should have taken at least CS 124 or its equivalent.
 Students should be able to program in a standard programming language; C or C++ is preferred.

-Knowledge of probability will be extremely helpful; however, the necessary probability will be covered in class.
-Students with less probability background may find it helpful to undertake some extra reading and preparation on their own outside of class.
+Knowledge of probability will be extremely helpful; generally, the necessary probability will be covered in class, but we will start assuming that students have some knowledge of the basics (expectation, variance, random variables, etc.) Students with less probability background will find it necessary to undertake some extra reading and preparation on their own outside of class.
+In particular, chapters 1-4 of the textbook are considered background reading.

 Assessment

 The course will have homework assignments due roughly every week.
-The assignments will primarily consist of theoretical problems, but there will also be some programming exercises.
-The homework will be worth roughly 2/3 of your grade.
-The remainder will be based on a take-home final exam.
+The assignments will be of two types: some assignments will consist of theoretical problems and programming exercises based on the material.
+Other assignments will involve reading a paper and being prepared to derive results from the paper in class for discussion.
+The homework will be worth roughly 40 percent of your grade.
+The remainder will be based on a short class project (40 percent of your grade) and a short take-home final exam (20 percent of your grade).

 All assignments will be due at the beginning of class on the appropriate day.
 Late assignments are not acceptable without the prior consent of the instructor.
 Consent will be given for reasonable extenuating circumstances, including medical crises, job interviews, attending conferences, family situations, visiting potential graduate schools, etc.